Cr1t-GYM/Jenkinsfile-runner-actions-demo/demo/jobcacher/README.md

 # How to cache the pipeline data

-This example shows how to cache the pipeline data by using [jobcacher plugin](https://plugins.jenkins.io/jobcacher/).
+This example shows how to cache the pipeline data by using the [jobcacher plugin](https://plugins.jenkins.io/jobcacher/).
 In this example, it takes `AWS S3` as an example and other compatible object storage services should work as well.

 If you use `AWS S3` like this example, you need to know your the region of the user, `AWS access key id`,